All posts

 The phone comes out, something useful happens, and then you put it away and have the actual conversation.

 Social anxiety rarely disappears in a single event.
-It tends to reduce gradually, with repeated exposure and accumulated small wins.
-The goal isn't to transform yourself into an extrovert at a networking event — it's to have one experience that goes slightly better than you feared, which slightly reduces the anticipatory anxiety before the next one.
+It tends to reduce gradually, through repeated exposure and accumulated small wins.
+The goal isn't to transform yourself into an extrovert at a networking event.
+It's to have one experience that goes slightly better than you feared, which makes the anticipatory anxiety before the next event slightly smaller.

 Try FirstMove